 - "What's your biggest challenge with [your service]?"

-- "What feature would make your life easier?"
+- "What would make your life easier?"

 3. Reviews